MFlorCampos/activity-scheduler/README.md

 ### How did you find the challenge overall?
 Did you have any issues or have difficulties completing?

+I had fun doing it and I found it very dynamic, I would liked to have more time to perfect it, but I'll continue improving it for myself.
+When I read the statement for the first time I understood that I should show the weather for each of the activities but then I found that it's not possible to get weather by date in that API, so I decided to show the current weather in a card.

 ### suggestions or improvements:

+I would like to investigate more about the weather api and see if I can show the weather for each of the activities.